postsharp/Metalama.Patterns/doc/npc.md

 ```

 ### [SafeForDependencyAnalysis]
 Dependency analyzer uses validators that "vote" on expressions and decide, whether the expression is correct, acceptable or wrong.
+Some expressions have dependencies on non-observable sources of values (such as a static method).

-Some validators will fail when encountering an unsupported expression.
-In this case, the aspect will require user to add `[SafeForDependencyAnalysis]` attribute, which
+When validators fail when encountering an unsupported expression, the aspect will require user to add `[SafeForDependencyAnalysis]` attribute, which
 suppresses these errors.
 This occurs in following cases:
 1) Method accesses a static state.
 2) Method calls a method of another object.